estuary/flow/examples/derive-patterns/README.md

 ## Where to accumulate?

-When building a derived collection, the central question is where accumulation will happen: within derivation registers, or within a materialized database?
+When building a derived collection, the central question is where accumulation will happen: within derivation state, or within an external database that you materialize into?
 Both approaches can produce equivalent results, but they do it in very different ways.

-### Accumulate in the Database
+### Accumulate in the external database

-To accumulate in the database, you'll define a collection having a reducible schema with a derivation that uses only "publish" lambdas and no registers.
+To accumulate in the external database, you'll define a collection having a reducible schema with a stateless derivation.
+The derivation can be written in either SQL or Typescript, but for these examples we use Typescript.
 The Flow runtime uses the provided annotations to reduce new documents into the collection, and ultimately keep the materialized table up to date.

 A key insight is that the database is the _only_ stateful system in this scenario, and that Flow is making use of reductions in two places: